maxmoebus/starter-hugo-academic/content/publication/2025-10-01-BMCPublicHealth-SleepRoutineMH/index.md

 # Publication name and optional abbreviated publication name.
 publication: In BMC Public Health (TO APPEAR)
-publication_short: in BMC Public Health (TO APPEAR)
+publication_short: In BMC Public Health (TO APPEAR)

 abstract: >-
   **Background**: Sleep duration has a well-established effect on mental health and well-being, with durations of 7 to 9 hours being the general recommendation.
-Here, we analyze the significance of sleep patterns and find that a consistent routine reduces the risk of developing mental disorders far more than simply ensuring a certain average sleep duration.
+Here, we analyze the significance of sleep patterns and find that a consistent routine reduces the risk of developing mental disorders far more than simply ensuring a certain average sleep duration.<br>
   **Methods**: We analyzed the sleep behavior of 100,000 adults for one week using motion data from wrist-worn devices.
 We modeled sleep behavior using multivariate generalized additive Cox proportional hazard models, incorporating a smooth 2D interaction effect of sleep duration and routine sleep hours.
 We calculated C-statistics and E-values to evaluate model performance and assess the robustness against hidden confounders.
-We also stratified analyses by age and gender.
+We also stratified analyses by age and gender.<br>
   **Results**: Most participants slept for 7 to 9 hours as recommended, yet they consistently only slept during the same 4.8 hours each night.
 We found that an average sleep duration around 8 hours minimizes the risk of future mental disorders—but only if integrated into a rigorous sleep routine spanning at least the same 7 hours each night.
 Our study provides evidence that adopting such sleep behavior could reduce the population incidence rate of mental disorders by 23% (HR: 0.79, p < 0.0001, for the average participant).
 The models showed a strong fit (C-statistics: 0.63), robustness to hidden confounders (E-value: 1.8), and stability under age- and gender-based stratification.
-We identified weekend behavior as a frequent reason for low sleep routines, with over 25% of the population disrupting their weekly sleep routine during weekend nights—raising the risk of future mental disorders by 10%.
+We identified weekend behavior as a frequent reason for low sleep routines, with over 25% of the population disrupting their weekly sleep routine during weekend nights—raising the risk of future mental disorders by 10%.<br>
   **Conclusions**: Our results suggest that maintaining a consistent sleep routine is more important for mental health than sleep duration alone.
 Socially disadvantaged groups, including low-income households and ethnic minorities, exhibited poorer sleep routines and thus higher mental disorder risks, underscoring existing social inequalities.
 Promoting regular sleep behavior may therefore have significant public health benefits.

 #summary: We extract HR from wrist-worn accelerometers during sleep by tracing HR curves in the frequncy domain.
 Our approach further includes motion artifact removal and simple post-processing to bring down the MAE to 0.88 BPM averaged across participants of our novel dataset.
 summary: ""

 tags:
-- Interpretable Modelling
+- Interpretable Modeling
 - Mobile Health

 # Display this page in the Featured widget?